Monolith to Microservices – A JourneySameeksha Chepe

-The solution is a common message / event store.
+The solution is a common message/event store.
 Each service publishes events when data changes and other services subscribe to the events of interest.

 Let’s see how this helps with a few examples

-- The order service needs product details and customer details.
+- The ordered service needs product details and customer details.
 How does it get it?
 The solution is to replicate the required data fields only in its own database – the order service can store product ids and customer ids.
 When a new product is added to the product service, it publishes an event with its id to the event store.
-The order service subscribes to it and adds the new product id to its database.
+The ordered service subscribes to it and adds the new product id to its database.

 - The product service is responsible for maintaining product quantities.
 But quantity needs to be reduced when an order is placed – which is done by the order service.
-In this case the order service publishes an event with the product id and the quantity as the event data.
+In this case, the order service publishes an event with the product id and the quantity as the event data.
 The product service subscribes to it and updates the quantity in its database.

-- Holistic view of data
+- A holistic view of data

-There is another problem with this design – how do we build a dashboard for quick view of the current status of products, orders?
+There is another problem with this design – how do we build a dashboard for a quick view of the current status of products, orders?
 It needs data from so many microservices.
 Is it going to be a tough task with the micro-services architecture?

 Fortunately, no – it’s not a tough task.
-The solution is to create a read-only database which is kind-of old-style – the whole database in a single place!
+The solution is to create a read-only database which is kind of old-style – the whole database in a single place!
 A query service will have APIs to retrieve data exactly as required by the dashboards.
 This database can be updated on a schedule, with frequency as much as a few seconds, or it can also be updated based on the events.